hyeonLewis/aa-sdk-test/README.md

     ```

     This stage makes `phantom` account, which means it's not been actually deployed on the chain.
 It will be deployed when user sends its first userOp transaction with the wallet.
 But we strongly recommend to deploy the account right after creating it since it won't be recoverable if user loses its private key before deploying it.

+3. Deploy Wallet (Strongly recommended)

+    The AA wallet can be deployed by i) `Factory.createAccount` or ii) First `UserOp` with `initCode` in the transaction data.
+Since the owner address needs to be funded with KLAY to send the transaction, it's recommended to use second method, which is more user-friendly.

+    ```js
+    const signer = new ethers.Wallet(ownerKey, JsonRpcProvider);
+    const scw = new RecoveryAccountAPI(signer, params, Addresses.oidcRecoveryFactoryV02Addr);
+    const target = cfAddress;

+    // You can use any UserOp, so use entryPoint() as an example const data = ethers.utils.keccak256(Buffer.from("entryPoint()")).slice(0, 10);

+    // With UserOp, the account will be deployed const uorc = await createAndSendUserOp(scw, target, data, 0, network.chainId);
+    ```

 ### Send a UserOp transaction